 Cpvc stands for chlorinated polyvinyl chloride.
 It is a thermoplastic polymer.
 The chemical formulation of cpvc is C9H11Cl7.

 Cpvc is high in chlorine content.
-It has excellent resistance to chemicals and majorly acids, alkalis, and salts hence it is a very appropriate material in the chemical industry.
+It has excellent resistance to chemicals and majorly acids, alkalis, and salts; hence it is a very appropriate material in the chemical industry.
 The temperature range of application varies from-40oC to +95oC.

 Cpvc is characterized as easy handling as a simple and fast bonding material.
-It is also best or transfers both treated and untreated drinking water.
+It is also best or transfer both treated and untreated drinking water.
 Cpvc is also known for its optimum temperature stability and non-flammability quality.

 It is lightweight and very easy to transport material.
 It can be bent, shaped, and welded in any shape and form.